cmualgos/cmualgos.github.io/_posts/2018-09-05-shortest-paths.md

 This sends flow from $s$ to all nodes in $V \setminus s$, such that $1$ unit ends at each other node.
 The cheapest way to send this flow would be along a shortest path, so this dual LP uses min-cost flow to compute the SSSP!
+Two different ways to view the SSSP problem.

-By the way, Goran mentioned this paper [_Negative-Weight Shortest Paths and Unit Capacity Minimum Cost Flow_](https://arxiv.org/abs/1605.01717) getting an improvement to Bellman-Ford. it solves the min-cost flow problem on unit-capacity undirected graphs (and hence the single-source shortest-path problem with negative edge weights) in time
+By the way, Goran mentioned this paper [_Negative-Weight Shortest Paths and Unit Capacity Minimum Cost Flow_](https://arxiv.org/abs/1605.01717) getting an improvement to Bellman-Ford.
+It solves the min-cost flow problem on unit-capacity undirected graphs (and hence the single-source shortest-path problem with negative edge weights) in time
 $\tilde{O}(m^{10/7} \log M)$ time.
 And indeed, it's an improvement (for